 3 min Read

-Underperformance is an issue most most managers or leaders will experience within their teams at some point in their career.
+Underperformance is an issue most, if not all managers or leaders will experience within their teams or organisation at some point in their career.
+Recognising it is the first stage but effectively dealing with it is something else.
+Below, we set out the process to follow.

 We know this as a fact at Lucy Walker Recruitment because every week we are talking to managers and leaders about their teams and about how we can help their productivity at work with the resources at our disposal.

 Underperformance, in all its guises can happen because of many things including:-